Right-click for episode transcript

 MOLLY BLOOM: OK, before we go any further, we need to do something very important.
 We need to hear the mystery sound.

-- Mystery sound.
+SUBJECT: Mystery sound.
+Yes.

-MOLLY BLOOM: OK, so here it is, guys.
+MOLLY BLOOM: OK.
+So here it is, guys.
 Ready?

 EZRA: Sounds like a pig eating.